Ephedra nevadensis: Uses

 Ephedra nevadensis was used for food and medicine by indigenous people and for tea by Mormons.
 Currently, its biggest use is as forage for sheep and cattle (it is not as good for horses), and for habitat restoration.
 It is sometimes grown for ornamental purposes.
 Among the Zuni people an infusion of the whole plant, except for the root, is taken for syphilis.
 They also use it to make a tea-like beverage.

+Medicinal properties

+Typically the stems are harvested for their beneficial health effects which include helping combat fluid build up and purifying blood.
+It can be used to treat gonorrhea, early stages of syphilis, topical sores, kidney issues and symptoms associated with respiratory problems.
+One such condition is asthma where the stems have reportedly helped alleviate pain thus improving the overall condition of the patient.
+Although other known species of Ephedra do contain ephedrine, Ephedra nevadensis does not produce this stimulant.
+This being said, this particular species of Ephedra can be utilized domestic settings to treat mild health conditions and alleviate discomfort but would likely not have a major impact in clinical settings with current knowledge about its biochemical composition.